daren-thomas/daren-thomas.github.io/_drafts/cea-plugins.md

 - `module`: this is the fully qualified name of your script - the module containing the `main` function to call.
 This module should be importable by the `python` provided by the CEA Console.
 Open up the CEA Console and type `python -m cea_plugin_template.demand_summary`.
 If you get an Error message like `No module named cea_plugin_template.demand_summary` then you haven't installed the plugin yet.

 - `parameters`: This is a list of the parameters to be made available to your plugin - each parameter is written in the form `section:parameter` as it appears in the config file.
-Note you can add your own parameters - see `default.config` below.
+Note you can add your own parameters - see `plugin.config` above.

 - `input-files`:  This is an (optional) list of files that need to be present before the script can run.
 Each entry in the list is itself a list of the form `[locator_method, arg1, arg2, ..., argn]`.
 The arguments to the locator method are optional.
 For more information on locator methods, see the description of `schemas.yml`.

+The `schemas.yml` file is optional.
+If you don't provide one, then your plugin can only work on files described elsewhere - e.g. in the CEA or other plugins.

 ### plots.yml